loic-prieto/bright-light/README.md

 ### Do we need yet another data specification to describe game rules ?

-We may do, but we will start by working with the most currently accepted data format, honouring the incredible and massive work done by the Battlescribe community.
+We may do, but we will start by working with the most currently accepted data format, honouring the incredible and massive work done by the BattleScribe community.
 Long term, it would be great that this data specification is evolved to serve the needs of those who write the information.
 We may even think of adopting another document language, although XML is fine for this use case.